ASSISTIVE TECHNOLOGY RESOURCE CENTER

 - Reused Exchanged Equipment Partnership (REEP) - recycling of gently used assistive technology devices including but not limited to canes, walkers, wheelchairs, commode chairs, and shower chairs.
 Learn more>>

 Services We Provide

-- Public Awareness - Information and referral to help educate consumers about their choices of AT devices and service providers.
-The ATRC conducts and participates in events to help everyone understand the benefits and potential of assistive technology.
-Contact the ATRC at (570) 347-3357 to arrange for a program at your organization, group meeting or conference.
+- Public Awareness - Information and referrals to help educate consumers about their choices of AT devices and service providers.
+We conduct and participate in events to help everyone understand the range and benefits of AT.
+Contact the ATRC at 1-877-UCP-TECH to arrange for a presentation at your organization, group meeting or conference.

 - Training & Technical Assistance - For service providers to increase their AT related knowledge and skills to better support people with disabilities.
 For public and private agencies to develop and improve policies related to access to AT devices and services.

-PIAT is the Commonwealth's Assistive Technology Act Program at the Institute on Disabilities, Temple University, funded through grants from the Administration on Community Living, U.S. Department of Health and Human Services.
+TechOWL is the Commonwealth's Assistive Technology Act Program at the Institute on Disabilities at Temple University, funded through grants from the Administration on Community Living, U.S. Department of Health and Human Services, Office of Vocational Rehabilitation.